 Many people make the mistake of assuming that taking a bigger than recommended dose of acetaminophen will help relieve their symptoms quicker.
 Others may take multiple versions of a drug that all contain the same active ingredient, acetaminophen.
 Partly because of the lack of information about the dangers of this drug, there have been 5,000 cases of visits to the emergency room due to acetaminophen overdose.
 Many of these were totally accidental ingestions for the reasons previously mentioned.
 Acetaminophen is toxic and causes severe liver damage when the dosage exceeds the recommended amount.
 Don’t let that happen in your family!

 How do you figure out if your child’s medicine has acetaminophen as an ingredient?
 READ THOSE LABELS and know all the aliases that acetaminophen goes by such as paracetamol, apap,and phenacitin.
 Recently, the FDA Safe Use Initiative collaborated with several other agencies to educate more people about the risks of acetaminophen.
 They are also trying to eliminate the use of APAP on labels to make it clearer that certain drugs contain Acetaminophen.
-So next time if you are trying to treat your child’s pain, fever, or a cold, make sure you read those labels carefully and for goodness sakes, give the recommended dosage and no more.
+So next time you are trying to treat your child’s pain, fever, or cold, make sure to read those labels carefully, and for goodness’ sake, give the recommended dosage and no more.

 Your comments are welcome at www.docsmo.com.
 Until next time.